hjdhjd/homebridge-myq/README.md

 # What's new in 2.0
 This plugin has been completely rewritten and updated to work with the modern [homebridge](https://homebridge.io) APIs.
 As a result, some prior functionality is currently unavailable.
-Features that are not currently supported (but soon will be):
+Features that are not currently supported (but will be in a future update):

 - Gateways and openers can be selectively filtered.
 The configuration options are there, but will be silently ignored.
 - Battery support is not included.
 If someone has need for this functionality, create an issue and I can work with you to identify what's needed to expose this as I don't have access to devices with a battery status.